AI-Dot/competition_iqiyi/README.md

 1. Git clone the InsightFace_TF reposity.
 2. Train the model by train_fc_only.py script in InsightFace repo.
 3. Evaluate the validate set by eval_map_fc_only.py script.

+### Error Report Usage:
+1. Run my report.py
+2. Then we will get a report.md
+3. export report.pdf by using the largest report.md printing page size.